AL333Z/fp-lib-design/fp-lib-design.md

 ## Cons:
 - too low level
-- what if the user is implementing a never-ending message consumer?
+- what if the user needs to implement a never-ending message consumer?
+- concurrency?

 ---